mgijax/autolittriage/Readme.txt

     nat_genet - low precision, but only has 2 keeps of 52 articles,
 	predictor has 5 FP so numbers too small to be significant.

 	Looked at 25362484.
-Just one example of issues.
+Just 1 example of issues.
 "Figure 1" is not recognized as legend because the 1st word in the image "Measurable" is extracted as the word before "Figure 1".
 Nothing is perfect!
 June 10, 2019
     Looking into confidence scores for SGDlog (from jan 2 data) - item (3) from May 17 meeting.